AlgoTradingHub/theplatform-book/source/verbs/other/shadow.md

 # shadow

-Creates variables thats are visible down the stack.
+Creates variables that are visible down the stack.

 **Syntax:** ```shadow x; .x::y```